-This Programmatic Quality Assurance Project Plan (P-QAPP) has been prepared by LATA Environmental Services of Kentucky, LLC, (LATA Kentucky) and is an update of the approved P-QAPP (DOE 2013).
-This P-QAPP is based on the Uniform Federal Policy for Quality Assurance Project Plans (UFP-QAPP Manual) guidelines for QAPPs (IDQTF 2005), as updated by the Optimized UFP-QAPP Worksheets guidance (IDQTF 2012).
-This P-QAPP updates the approved P-QAPP (2013) to align the format with the optimized worksheet guidance that reduced the number of worksheets from 37 to 28.
+This update to the Programmatic Quality Assurance Project Plan (P-QAPP) has been prepared by Fluor Federal Services, Inc., Paducah Deactivation Project (FPDP) based on the most recent programmatic QAPP, Programmatic Quality Assurance Project Plan (DOE 2015), which was developed in alignment with the Uniform Federal Policy for Quality Assurance Project Plans (UFP-QAPP Manual) guidelines for QAPPs (IDQTF 2005), as updated by the Optimized UFP-QAPP Worksheets guidance (IDQTF 2012).
 (NOTE: As in the optimized guidance, the original worksheet numbers are retained but combined per the guidance.)
 Table 1 in Worksheet #1 provides a crosswalk between the UFP-QAPP and the U.S. Environmental Protection Agency Guidance on Quality Assurance Project Plans, CIO 2106-G-05-QAPP (EPA 2012).